Apple shares slide after iPhone maker issues rare revenue warning

 Apple's dour revenue warning was not entirely a surprise.
 Many analysts and investors have worried about a slowdown in iPhone sales since the company said in November it would stop disclosing unit sales data for its phones and other hardware products.

-The outlook cut exacerbated worries that Apple may be falling out of favor with its users in China, given the company's push on pricing and availability of cheaper options from competitors such as Huawei Technologies.
+The outlook cut exacerbated worries that Apple may be falling out of favor with its users in China, given the company's push on pricing and availability of cheaper options from competitors such as Huawei Technologies Co Ltd .

 In a note titled "Apple's Miss: Bridging the Gap Between Perception and Reality", long-time Apple analyst Gene Munster from Loup Ventures said while the revenue miss was largely expected, the magnitude of the miss was disappointing.